List of historic properties in Yuma, Arizona: Brief history

 The area where the city of Yuma is located was once occupied by the Yuma tribe, also known as the Quechan.
 Hernando de Alarcón and Melchior Diaz were Spanish Conquistadors who in 1540 visited the area during the Spanish colonial expeditions.
 They believed that the narrow crossing of the Colorado River would be ideal for the establishment of a city.

 At first the relations between the Yuman and the Spaniards was cordial, however the relation between the two became hostile and the Yuman were forced to submit to the rule of the Spanish government and most were enslaved.

 In 1853, Yuma ceased to be part of Mexico and became a United States Territory (New Mexico Territory) as a result of Gadsden Purchase.
 The United States established Fort Yuma and an influx of settlers and farmers of European descent invaded the area.
 The Yuma Crossing was ideal during and after the California Gold Rush to the late 1870s.
 It was known for its ferry crossings for the Southern Emigrant Trail.

 The Yuma tribe fiercely resisted the invasion of their homelands and fought against the US in the Yuma War (1850–1853).
 They were defeated and were forced to move to Indian Reservations such as the one in western Yuma County in what eventually become the State of Arizona.

 In 1853, Arizona City, a small settlement was established on the high grounds across Fort Yuma.
 The settlement continued to grow and the government established the Yuma Quartermaster Depot.
 From 1864, the Yuma Quartermaster Depot, today a state historic park, supplied all forts in present-day Arizona, as well as large parts of Colorado and New Mexico.
 After Arizona became a separate territory, Yuma became the county seat for Yuma County in 1871, replacing La Paz County, the first seat.
 Arizona City was renamed Yuma in 1873.

 Yuma County Historical Society

 The mission of the Yuma County Historical Society is to preserve the structures of historic significance in the city and county of Yuma.
 To this end the society has teamed up with the Arizona Historical Society.
 They collaborated in restoration of the E. F. Sanguinetti (1867–1945) House located at 240 S. Madison Ave.
 It serves as the home to the Arizona Historical Society museum.
 Among the plans of the society is the restoration of the historic adobe Molina Block, Yuma's first commercial building.

-The Historic Preservation and Architectural Design Staff works with the Design and Historic Review Commission (DHRC) to promote and protect the historic and architectural integrity of the City of Yuma.
-However, Yuma's preservation office does not have the ability to deny a demolition permit.
-Owners of a property, listed in the National Register of Historic Places, may demolish the historical property.
-According to Jim McPherson, Arizona Preservation Foundation Board President:

-It is crucial that residents, private interests, and government officials act now to save these elements of our cultural heritage before it is too late.